phrounz/volatile-dove-engine/README.md

  * [source](./source) are the Volatile Dove Engine "source" files

- * [common](./common) contains files common to several projects (Application_... directories), for example compilation procedures for a given target platform common to several projects.
+ * [common](./common) contains files common to several projects (Application_... directories), for example compilation procedures for a given target platform common to several projects and stuff used by generate_project.pl.

  * [Doxyfile](./Doxyfile) is the Doxygen file, which requires [Doxygen](http://www.stack.nl/~dimitri/doxygen/),